Learn how to set up and manage a Trello MCP server using Python efficiently

 }

-environment variable to secure your server against unauthorized access.
+Ensure that you set the API_KEY environment variable to secure your server against unauthorized access.
 Additionally, regular security updates and patches are recommended to keep the server in optimal condition.

 Q: Can I integrate multiple AI applications with trello-mcp-server-python?